SentinelVote/blockchain/README.md

 sudo systemctl enable --now docker.service docker.socket
 ```

-This starts docker now, and docker starts by default on boot.
+This starts docker now and also starts docker by default on boot.